catfacedck/Dragonflybsd-Acer-Nitro-Laptops-AN515-5158-XXX/Readme.md

     ```

     This verifies that the audio devices were detected and have drivers attached.
 Internel speakers set as default as shown in /etc/sysctl.conf above.
+    At the command prompt type:
+    ```
+    mixer
+    ```
+    ```
+    Mixer vol      is currently set to  80:80
+    Mixer pcm      is currently set to 100:100
+    Mixer ogain    is currently set to 100:100
+    ```
+    This verifies the audio volume and other parameters can be set.